laminate flooring fitting cost

 Laminate Flooring Fitting Costs

-You’ll pay anything from £5 for a basic laminate to £25 per m2 for higher-end material.
-Labour costs range from £8 to £12 per m2 or a day rate of £150–£200.
+You’ll pay anything from £5 for a basic laminate to £25 per square metre for higher-end material.
+Labour costs range from £8 to £12 per square metre or a day rate of £150–£200.

 Assuming you only need to have underlay and laminate slats fitted, the table below provides average costs based on standard room sizes.

 Please note that this information is displayed as a guide only, so you must obtain a full written quotation.
-As always, consider any additional services you may need as mentioned above.
+As always, consider any additional services you may need, as mentioned above.

 DIY Laminate Floor Fitting